 Final Review will occur from April 11, 2019 until early June 2019.

-Pacesetter Finalists will be announced in June 2019.
+Pacesetter Finalists were announced in August 2019.

 Read The Full Brief

 Innovation for Uptake, Scale and Equity in Immunisation, or INFUSE, aims to identify proven solutions which, when brought to scale, have the greatest potential to modernize global health and immunisation delivery.
 INFUSE was launched by Gavi, the Vaccine Alliance, at the World Economic Forum’s 2016 Annual Meeting in Davos.
 Every year, INFUSE calls for innovations that can help Gavi, governments and partners to reach more children with life-saving vaccines.
 INFUSE then works with expert partners to select the most promising innovations and “infuse” them with the necessary capital, expertise or other support needed to bring them to scale.
 INFUSE aims to accelerate the speed at which developing countries can gain access to and scale up appropriate technologies to strengthen health systems.

 In 2019, INFUSE is looking for innovations uniquely positioned to address immunisation challenges in urban settings.
 Ensuring that all children and families are reached by health services, tracking children through their course of vaccines, delivering high-quality immunisation services and improving disease surveillance are all vital to preventing and detecting outbreaks in densely-populated urban settings.

 In 2018, 55% of the world’s population lived in urban settings.
 By 2050, this figure is expected to rise to almost 70%.
 This rapid growth will add nearly 2.5 billion people to urban areas, with 90% of the expansion occurring in Asia and Africa*.